kfchou/kfchou.github.io/_posts/2025-08-03-pydantic-ecosystem.md

 - **Enhanced type support**: Better handling of complex nested structures and generics
 - **Streaming support**: Critical for modern applications dealing with large datasets

 This performance boost came at exactly the time when AI applications began demanding massive throughput and real-time validation of complex outputs.
 Pydantic v2 provided the foundation needed to handle these new challenges.
+Pydantic is now "the validation layer of the OpenAI SDK, the Anthropic SDK, LangChain, LlamaIndex, AutoGPT, Transformers, CrewAI, Instructor and many more".

 [1]: https://techcrunch.com/2023/02/16/sequoia-backs-open-source-data-validation-framework-pydantic-to-commercialize-with-cloud-services/?utm_source=chatgpt.com
 [2]: ttps://docs.pydantic.dev/2.0/blog/pydantic-v2/

-## Building on the Foundation: FastAPI (2018)
+## FastAPI: High-Performance Web Framework (2018)

 ### When Pydantic Met Web Development